Higher-Order Linear Differential Equations for Unitary Matrix Integrals: Applications and Generalisations: Jack polynomial based hypergeometric function form

 \section{Jack polynomial based hypergeometric function form}

-It has been revised in the Introduction that the matrix integral (\ref{1.0}) has the interpretations as a partition function for a two-dimensional gauge theory, and as the generating function for counting longest increasing subsequences.
-There is also an occurrence of (\ref{1.0}) as a limiting gap probability at the hard edge of a positive definite matrix ensemble with unitary symmetry.
+It has been revised in the introduction that the matrix integral \eqref{1.0} has the interpretations as a partition function for a two-dimensional gauge theory, and as the generating function for counting longest increasing subsequences.
+There is also an occurrence of \eqref{1.0} as a limiting gap probability at the hard edge ({neighbourhood of the origin}) of a positive definite matrix ensemble with unitary symmetry.
 To specify this, define complex Wishart matrices $W = X^\dagger X$ with $X$ an $n \times N$ $(n \ge N)$ standard complex Gaussian matrix (also referred to as a rectangular GinUE matrix \cite{BF25}).
-Let $E_N((0,s);a)$ with $l = n - N$ denote the probability of no eigenvalues in $(0,s)$.
-In \cite{Fo93c} it was established that
+Let {$E_N((0,s);l)$} with $l = n - N$ denote the probability of no eigenvalues in $(0,s)$ {in this class of complex Wishart ensembles.} In \cite{Fo93c}, it was established that

-The most significant contribution in \cite{Fo93c} for present purposes was the identification of the RHS of (\ref{2.0}) (and generalisations) as a Jack polynomial based generalised hypergeometric function.
+{(Here the use of the symbol $\beta$ as a subscript on the left-hand side is in the context of the underlying Dyson index; see \eqref{CB} below and subsequent text.)} The most significant contribution in \cite{Fo93c} for present purposes was the identification of the right-hand side of \eqref{2.0} (and generalisations) as a Jack polynomial based generalised hypergeometric function.

-To specify this class of multivariable special function, we first recall that, with $\mathbf x = (x_1,\dots,x_n)$ the Jack polynomials $P_\kappa^{(\alpha)}(\mathbf x)$ are symmetric polynomials of $n$ variables \cite[Ch.~VI.6]{Ma95}, \cite[Ch.~12]{Fo10}, \cite[Ch.~7]{KK09}.
-They are dependent on a parameter $\alpha > 0$ and labelled by a partition $\kappa := (\kappa_1,\dots,\kappa_n)$; in the latter each part $\kappa_i \in \mathbb Z_{\ge 0}$ is ordered as $\kappa_1 \ge \kappa_2 \ge \cdots \ge \kappa_n$.
+To specify this class of multivariable special function, we first recall that, with $\mathbf x = (x_1,\dots,\allowbreak x_n)$ the Jack polynomials \smash{$P_\kappa^{(\alpha)}(\mathbf x)$} are symmetric polynomials of $n$ variables \cite[Chapter~VI.6]{Ma95}, \cite[Chapter~12]{Fo10}, \cite[Chapter~7]{KK09}.
+They are dependent on a parameter $\alpha > 0$ and labelled by a~partition $\kappa := (\kappa_1,\dots,\kappa_n)$; in the latter each part $\kappa_i \in \mathbb Z_{\ge 0}$ is ordered as $\kappa_1 \ge \kappa_2 \ge \cdots \ge \kappa_n$.
 These polynomials are eigenfunctions of the differential operator

-Introducing the dominance partial ordering on partitions of the same length $\mu < \kappa$, the Jack polynomial $P_\kappa^{(\alpha)}(\mathbf x)$ is uniquely determined as the eigenfunction of (\ref{4.0}) having the triangular structure with respect to the monomial basis $\{ m_\mu(\mathbf x) \}$,
+Introducing the dominance partial ordering on partitions of the same length $\mu < \kappa$, the Jack polynomial \smash{$P_\kappa^{(\alpha)}(\mathbf x)$} is uniquely determined as the eigenfunction of \eqref{4.0} having the triangular structure with respect to the monomial basis $\{ m_\mu(\mathbf x) \}$, \smash{$ P_\kappa^{(\alpha)}(\mathbf x) = m_\kappa(\mathbf x) + \sum_{\mu < \kappa} c_{\kappa, \mu}^{(\alpha)} m_\mu (\mathbf x)$}.